Storytelling at SHC

 The Parkinson’s Story Exchange is an initiative that uses storytelling to increase empathy between Parkinson’s researchers and people affected by the condition.
 Founder Johanna O'Day, a PhD candidate in Bioengineering at Stanford, records stories in collaboration with StoryCorps.
 Her work has been recognized by The Davis Finney Foundation and the Michael J Fox Foundation.

-Conversations in Supportive Care is a podcast featuring Paul Costello, Stanford Medicine’s Chief Communications Officer, in conversation with Stanford Health Care experts whose disciplines complement a patient’s cancer treatment.
+Living with Cancer is a podcast featuring Paul Costello, Stanford Medicine’s Chief Communications Officer, in conversation with Stanford Health Care experts whose disciplines complement a patient’s cancer treatment.

-Supportive care is a type of specialized medical care given to patients and their families that can enhance a patient’s treatment program, and is usually provided in tandem with one’s treatment.
 By bringing awareness of these disciplines to patients and caregivers, it is our hope that they are more prepared to take an active role in their treatment.